-What is the stuff of daydreams?
-Your brain's default network may have the answer
+What's the stuff of daydreams?
+Your brain's default network may have the answer.

 Apart from entertaining us when we’re bored, what does the default network do for us?
 Some researchers propose that it’s actually a type of watchdog or sentinel, ready to spring into action when we need to attend to an outside stimulus.
 However, the preponderance of evidence suggests that the default network is there to help us explore our inner experiences (Buckner et al., 2008).
 Specifically, we engage our default network when we’re thinking about our past experiences, imagining an event that might take place in the future, trying to understand what other people are thinking, and assisting us in making moral decisions.

 It seems, then, that our default network makes daydreaming possible.
 The effect of daydreaming on our psyche may depend, furthermore, on the nature of our daydreams.
 In a series of questionnaire studies, York University psychologist Raymond Mar and associates (2012) asked men and women ranging from 18 to 85 to report on the frequency and vividness of their daydreams as well as their life satisfaction, levels of loneliness, and social support.
 For men, the more frequent their daydreams, the lower their life satisfaction.
 For women, vividness but not frequency was related to lower life satisfaction.
 For both genders, people who daydreamed about their close family and friends reported higher levels of life satisfaction.
 Those who daydreamed about romantic partners that they didn’t currently have (past or potential), strangers, or fictional characters were lonelier, had less social support, and tended to have lower life satisfaction.